AndyAyersMS/runtime/docs/design/coreclr/jit/arm64-jit-frame-layout.md

 For non-alloca frames, the stack pointer is set and not changed at the end of the prolog.
 In this case, the stack pointer can be used for all frame member access.
-If a frame pointer is also created, the frame pointer can optionally be used to access frame members if it gives an encoding advantage.
+If a frame pointer is also created, the frame pointer can optionally be used to access frame members, if it gives an encoding advantage.

 We require a frame pointer for several cases: (1) functions with exception handling establish a frame pointer so handler funclets can use the frame pointer